dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Combine Two Arrays Using the concat Method

-Concatenation means to join items end to end.
-JavaScript offers the concat method for both strings and arrays that work in the same way.
-For arrays, the method is called on one, then another array is provided as the argument to concat, which is added to the end of the first array.
-It returns a new array and does not mutate either of the original arrays.
+# Add Elements to the End of an Array Using concat Instead of push

+Functional programming is all about creating and using non-mutating functions.

+The last challenge introduced the concat method as a way to merge arrays into a new array without mutating the original arrays.
+Compare concat to the push method. push adds items to the end of the same array it is called on, which mutates that array.
 Here's an example:

-[1, 2, 3].concat([4, 5, 6]);
+const arr = [1, 2, 3];
+arr.push(4, 5, 6);

-The returned array would be [1, 2, 3, 4, 5, 6].
+arr would have a modified value of [1, 2, 3, 4, 5, 6], which is not the functional programming way.

+concat offers a way to merge new items to the end of an array without any mutating side effects.

-Use the concat method in the nonMutatingConcat function to concatenate attach to the end of original.
-The function should return the concatenated array.
+Change the nonMutatingPush function so it uses concat to merge newItem to the end of original without mutating original or newItem arrays.
+The function should return an array.

 ## Tests

 Waiting: Your code should use the concat method.
+Waiting: Your code should not use the push method.
 Waiting: The first array should not change.
 Waiting: The second array should not change.
-Waiting: nonMutatingConcat([1, 2, 3], [4, 5]) should return [1, 2, 3, 4, 5].
+Waiting: nonMutatingPush([1, 2, 3], [4, 5]) should return [1, 2, 3, 4, 5].